Responsible Generative AI

 Note modalità di esame

-The exam will consist of a project and its presentation with a discussion
+The exam will consist of a project (survey or implementation) and its presentation with a discussion

 Programma